Effective Date: March 29, 2019

 f.
 Document and initiate resolution of conflicts among directives (Agency-level and Center-level) that are identified or reported.

-Note: Conflict resolution for Agency-level directives is initiated by contacting the DM of the Responsible Office(s) for the directive(s) in conflict and notifying MSD.
+Note: Conflict resolution for Agency-level directives is initiated by contacting the DM of the Responsible Office(s) for the directive(s) in conflict and notifying the Office of the Executive OES DMT.

 g.
 Coordinate quality reviews of their organization's Agency-level directives with the respective Headquarters Quality Control Liaison.